xianxianzhou/PrivadoID-docs/docs/verifier/verification-library/verifier-library-intro.md

 Assume that the request is: "Are you over 18 years old?".
 The Verifier _never gets access to any of the user's credentials_.
 Instead, the Verifier receives a cryptographic proof which, on verification, provides an answer "yes" or "no" to the previous question.

-This section provides all the elements needed to integrate off-chain verification with Polygon ID.
+This section provides all the elements needed to integrate off-chain verification with Uptick ID.

 ## Libraries